-As nearly every company requires digital internal data processes, data scientists become essential to smooth operations in many industries.
-In fact, Forbes reported a 27% increase in demand for data science employment within the industry of professional, scientific and technical services from 2013-14.
+As nearly every company requires digital internal data processes, data scientists become essential to operations in many industries.
+The Bureau of Labor Statistics predicts a 16 percent increase in demand for computer and information research scientists by 2028, much faster than the average rate of growth in the country.

 The following job listings are shown as illustrative examples only and are not meant to represent job offers or provide any assurance of employment.
-These examples were taken from a survey of job vacancy announcements for data scientists in Alabama in February 2016.
+These examples were taken from a survey of job vacancy announcements for data scientists in Alabama.

-Senior Data Scientist at Alabama Power Company in Birmingham, Alabama
+Senior Data Scientist at Alabama Power Company in Birmingham

 - Develop data management programs